 They gave visitors a map and scorecard at the entry of the park.
 On scanning the QR Code, people has to answers questions based on park’s history, music, culture, science and geology and answered by text, video and photos on a microsite.

 This way the campaign raised the awareness and engagement of the park in the city.
 Its was reported, more than 1,800 visitors scanned the QR Codes.

 19. Guinness QR Cup Campaign, 2012

 In 2012, beverages company Guinness wanted to be the most talked about brand in bars.
 To achieve this, the brand manufactured special Guinness QR Cups for bars.
 The cups were customized in such a way that when filled with Guinness beer, a QR Code appeared on them.
-If the cup was filled with any other beer, the QR code was unreadable.
+The QR code was unreadable with any other beer filled.
 On scanning the QR Code, guests could get promotional coupons, update Facebook status, Tweet, and invite friends to join them.

 Creating your first QR Code marketing campaign.